Contents

 Complexity of features

-The number of features and their complexity are the main factors affecting your Flutter application cost.
+The number of features and their complexity are the main factors affecting your Flutter app cost.
 The amount of time needed, the qualification of the developer you need to hire, and many other issues stem from the complexity of the particular features.
-Also, you need to decide whether you are going to code the feature from scratch or use integrations that allow you to reduce the code work.
+Also, you need to decide whether you are going to code the app’s features from scratch or use integrations that allow you to reduce the coding effort.

 Backend development